Max Brod: Publication of Kafka's work

 On Kafka's death in 1924, Brod was the administrator of the estate.
 Although Kafka stipulated that all of his unpublished works were to be burned, Brod refused.
 He justified this move by stating that when Kafka personally told him to burn his unpublished work, Brod replied that he would outright refuse, and that "Franz should have appointed another executor if he had been absolutely and finally determined that his instructions should stand."
 Before even a line of Kafka's most celebrated works had been made public, Brod had already praised him as "the greatest poet of our time", ranking with Goethe or Tolstoy.
 As Kafka's works were posthumously published (The Trial arrived in 1925, followed by The Castle in 1926 and Amerika in 1927), this early positive assessment was bolstered by more general critical acclaim.

 When Brod fled Prague in 1939, he took with him a suitcase of Kafka's papers, many of them unpublished notes, diaries, and sketches.
-Although some of these materials were later edited and published in 6 volumes of collected works, much of them remained unreleased, and integrated within Brod's literary estate.
+Although some of these materials were later edited and published in 6 volumes of collected works, much of them remained unreleased.
+In 1961, at the request of Kafka's heirs (the daughters of his sisters), approximately two-thirds of Kafka's papers were given to the Bodleian Library, at the University of Oxford.
+The rest of the papers remained integrated within Brod's literary estate.
 Upon his death, this trove of materials was passed to Esther Hoffe, who maintained most of them until her own death in 2007 (one original manuscript of The Trial was auctioned in 1988 for $2 million).
 Due to certain ambiguities regarding Brod's wishes, the proper disposition of the materials was being litigated.
 On one side was the National Library of Israel, which argued that Brod passed his literary estate (and Kafka's papers) to Esther as an executor of his actual intent to have the papers donated to the institution.
 On the other side were Esther's daughters, who claimed that Brod passed the papers to their mother as a pure inheritance which should be theirs.
-The sisters had announced their intention to sell the materials to the Museum of Modern Literature in Marbach, Germany, however the Supreme Court of Israel ruled in the National Library of Israel's favour.
+The sisters had announced their intention to sell the materials to the Museum of Modern Literature in Marbach, Germany, but the Supreme Court of Israel ruled in favor of the National Library of Israel.